-However, steroids may also affect how the body reacts to insulin, a hormone that controls the level of sugar in the blood.
+Prednisone is a steroid that works in a similar way to cortisol, which the adrenal glands usually produce in response to stress.
+Steroids can affect how the body reacts to insulin, a hormone that controls the level of sugar in the blood.

-- Type 1 diabetes: in which the pancreas fails to produce any insulin.
+- type 1 diabetes, in which the pancreas fails to produce any insulin

 - dry mouth